kikito/luv.js/README.md

 The original source is inside the `src` folder.
 It needs to be assembled into `luv.js` and `luv.min.js`.
 In order to do that:

 1. Install [node.js](http://nodejs.org/)
-2. Install the top-level packages: `npm install grunt-cli mocha-phantomjs -g`
+2. Install the top-level packages: `npm install grunt-cli mocha-phantomjs docco -g`
-3. Install [pygments](http://pygments.org/) if you want to generate the docs
-4. Install the project dependencies `cd /path/to/luv.js/folder && npm install`
+3. Install the project dependencies `cd /path/to/luv.js/folder && npm install`
-5. Once done,
+4. Once done,
   1. `grunt` will build `luv.js` and execute the test suite
   2. `grunt compile` will just generate `luv.js` and `luv.min.js` from `src`, with no tests.
   3. `grunt docs` will generate the documentation.